DocHatty/Vulpes-Celare/docs/HIPAA.md

 # HIPAA Compliance & Safe System Requirements

+> **Quick Reference Guide** - For the comprehensive HIPAA compliance mapping with filter implementations and code examples, see [compliance/HIPAA-COMPLIANCE.md](compliance/HIPAA-COMPLIANCE.md).

 > **Disclaimer**: This provides a technical overview, not legal advice.
 Compliance requires legal counsel and organizational policies.

 ---